BlockchainCommons/GordianWallet-iOS/README.md

 - [LibWally-Swift](https://github.com/blockchain/libwally-swift) built by [@Sjors](https://github.com/Sjors) - for BIP39 mnemonic creation and HD key derivation
 - [Base32](https://github.com/norio-nomura/Base32/blob/master/Sources/Base32) built by [@norio-nomura](https://github.com/norio-nomura) - for Tor V3 authentication key encoding

+## Financial Support

+*FullyNoded 2* is a project of [Blockchain Commons](https://www.blockchaincommons.com/).
+We are proudly a "not-for-profit" social benefit corporation committed to open source & open development.
+Our work is funded entirely by donations and collaborative partnerships with people like you.
+Every contribution will be spent on building open tools, technologies, and techniques that sustain and advance blockchain and internet security infrastructure and promote an open web.

+To financially support further development of `$projectname` and other projects, please consider becoming a Patron of Blockchain Commons through ongoing monthly patronage as a [GitHub Sponsor](https://github.com/sponsors/BlockchainCommons).
+You can also support Blockchain Commons with bitcoins at our [BTCPay Server](https://btcpay.blockchaincommons.com/).

 ## Contributing

 We encourage public contributions through issues and pull-requests!
 Please review [CONTRIBUTING.md](./Docs/CONTRIBUTING.md) for details on our development process.
 All contributions to this repository require a GPG signed [Contributor License Agreement](./Docs/CLA.md).

+### Questions & Support

+As an open-source, open-development community, Blockchain Commons does not have the resources to provide direct support of our projects.
+If you have questions or problems, please use this repository's [issues](./issues) feature.
+Unfortunately, we can not make any promises on response time.

+If your company requires support to use our projects, please feel free to contact us directly about options.
+We may be able to offer you a contract for support from one of our contributors, or we might be able to point you to another entity who can offer the contractual support that you need.

 ### Credits